Origin of Big Brother is Watching You

 “The flat was seven flights up, and Winston, who was thirty-nine and had a varicose ulcer above his right ankle, went slowly, resting several times on the way.
 On each landing, opposite the lift-shaft, the poster with the enormous face gazed from the wall.
 It was one of those pictures which are so contrived that the eyes follow you about when you move.
 BIG BROTHER IS WATCHING YOU, the caption beneath it ran.”

 (Part One, Chapter One, Lines 11-12)

-Although Big Brother is a symbol, it is literally appears in the shape of warnings and warning posts.
-Big Brother symbolizes dictatorial power gazing into people’s lives by spreading posters with this phrase, wanting from them complete obedience and devotion to his laws and rules.
-He is all powerful and God-like figures, who replaces love from people’s lives with fear and expects them to follow his rules, regardless of if they need to betray their own lives in his honor.
-Thus, his image is serious and stern, never seen to exist though those in power use him to maintain control over citizens.
+Although Big Brother is a symbol, it literally appears in the form of warnings and warning posts.
+Big Brother symbolizes dictatorial power gazing into people’s lives.
+Posters with this phrase warn the people that the government wants complete obedience and devotion to the laws and rules.
+It is all powerful and God-like, replacing love from people’s lives with fear, and expecting them to follow the rules, regardless of whether they need to betray their own lives in his honor.
+Thus, his image is serious and stern, never actually seen in person, though those in power use him to maintain control over citizens.